 Looking for a boutique hotel in Playa del Carmen: Hotel Morgana.
 Check the link for a full review of my stay.

 If you are short on time and have enough budget then this might be the best Isla Holbox travel tip you may find, because yes there is an airport on the island.
 Before my trip to Holbox I didn’t know either there was an airport but when I looked up the arrivals I found out that there are actually planes arriving from Playa del Carmen.
-If you are interested in flying to Isla Holbox look on Google for Aerosaab.
+If you are interested in flying to Isla Holbox look on Aerosaab or check out the Flights Holbox website that charters flights to the island for 1-4 or up to max 13 people.

 There are two lavandarias on Holbox where you can drop your laundry.
 They wash and dry it for you within only a couple hours if you want.
 You pay $1 per kilo, with a minimum of $4.
 The lavanderias are just one block south of the main square.
 Perfect if you decide to travel to Holbox for a longer time.